Subscribe for all my updates and don't miss a thing! Sign me up!

 There is no better place to start than the beginning.

 Do you remember the first time James Bond met Honey Ryder on the beach of Crab Key while trying to escape Dr. No’s accomplices?
-Well, the fictitious Crab Key beach is actually the Laughing Waters beach in Oracabessa, St. Ann.
+Well, the fictitious Crab Key beach is actually the Laughing Waters beach in St. Ann.
+Sometimes it is confused with the James Bond Beach in Oracabessa, St. Mary, not far from Ian Fleming's, Golden Eye winter home.

-The beach was hand-picked by Ian Flemming himself, whose winter home, GoldenEye was not far from the beach.
+The beach was hand-picked by Ian Fleming himself, who would often visit the Laughing Waters beach himself.
 A visit to the beach will see it in the same condition it was shown in the movie as the beach is a protected site by the Urban Development Corporation.

 The beach and villa on the property are available for rent and have been used for many weddings over the years.
-Because of the film, the beach is sometimes called “Crab Key Beach” or more popularly, James Bond Beach.
+Because of the film, the beach is sometimes called “Crab Key Beach”.

 Dr. Kananga the Prime Minister of San Monique in Live and Let Die, is living a double life as he is also Mr. Big, king of the underworld and the Green Grotto Cave is his lair.
 He and Bond have multiple run-ins throughout the movie, but it finally comes to a head when they break into Mr. Big’s secret lair in Green Grotto Caves.